CherianMani/hcl-universal-orchestrator-chart/README.md

 *  Anonymous connections are not permitted.

-For more information about using Grafana dashboards see [GPG public key]https://github.com/CherianMani/hcl-universal-orchestrator-chart/blob/task/WA-135255/public_key.gpg.zip).
+For more information about using Grafana dashboards see [Dashboards overview](https://github.com/CherianMani/hcl-universal-orchestrator-chart/blob/task/WA-135255/public_key.gpg.zip)

 ## Documentation